cmu-phil/r-tetrad/README.md

 # r-tetrad

 This is a proposed novel wrapping in R of the algorithms in the Tetrad project, https://github.com/cmu-phil/tetrad, using R-Java.
-The idea is to remove the need for the user to install anything but R.
+This removes the need for the user to install anything but R.

 Some algorithms have already been included as of 2024-09-05.
 Finishing up the rest should fairly quick once the idea has been worked out.